tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

 ```

  * Called when a cupboard attempts to authorize a player
- * Returning a non-null value cancels the authorization
+ * Returning true cancels the authorization

 ## OnCupboardDeauthorize